andkret/Cookbook/BasicSkills.md

 #### Scrum

-There's a interesting Scrum Medium publication with a lot of details about Scrum: <https://medium.com/serious-scrum>
+There's an interesting Scrum Medium publication with a lot of details about Scrum: <https://medium.com/serious-scrum>

 Also this scrum guide webpage has good infos about Scrum: